Skip to contents

 mapme.biodiversity works by constructing a portfolio from an sf object.
 Specific raster and vector resource matching the spatio-temporal extent of the portfolio are made available locally.
 Once all required resources are available, indicators can be calculated individually for each asset in the portfolio.

 Once you have decided on an indicator you are interested in, you can start by making the required resource available for your portfolio.
-Using mapme_options() you can set an output directory and control the verbosity of the package.
+Using mapme_options() you can set an output directory, control the maximum size of polygons before they are chunked into smaller parts, and control the verbosity of the package.

 A portfolio is represented by an sf-object.
-It is required for the object to only contain geometries of type POLYGON as assets.
+It is required for the object to only contain geometries of type POLYGON and MULTIPOLYGON as assets.
 We can request the download of a resource for the spatial extent of our portfolio by using the get_resources() function.
 We simply supply our portfolio and one or more resource functions.
 Once the resources were made available, we can query the calculation of an indicator by using the calc_indicators() function.
 This function also expects the portfolio as input and one or more indicator functions.
 Once the indicator has been calculated for all assets in a portfolio, the data is returned as a nested list column to the original portfolio object.
+The output of each indicator is standardized to common format, consisting of a tibble with columns datetime, variable, unit, and value.
+We can transform the the data to long format by using portfolio_long().

 mapme_options(